Carolinapm354/MIT_3D_Flood_Map/README.md

 The next step is loading a basic web map using a Mapbox example.
 And luckily, there is a code already written for adding 3d models into Mapbox using Three.js.
 You can do this by copy & pasting the entire code into the index.html file.

-*Note: This code already includes the Mapbox GL JS setup so it is not necesary to copy the entire code if you already did the previous part.
+> **Note:** This code already includes the Mapbox GL JS setup so it is not necesary to copy the entire code if you already did the previous part.

----
-> <div style="background-color: #ff0000; padding: 10px; border-radius: 4px;">
 >
-> This URL provides more information about the documentation of the plugin: [Three.js – JavaScript 3D Library (threejs.org)](https://threejs.org/)
+> **Note:** This URL provides more information about the documentation of the plugin: [Three.js – JavaScript 3D Library (threejs.org)](https://threejs.org/)
 >
 > This URL provides the full code and an introduction to [Add a 3D model | Mapbox GL JS | Mapbox](https://docs.mapbox.com/mapbox-gl-js/example/add-3d-model/)
 >
-> </div>
----